Pitch (TV series): Casting

+Cancellation and potential second season

+Pitch was canceled by Fox in May 2017 after one season.
+Despite strong reviews, the show faced tough competition, especially Thursday Night Football.
+Co-star Dan Lauria expressed his frustration, saying, “Fox, in their infinite, but not so wise wisdom, has decided to cancel Pitch.”
+He added, “Pitch was a great experience... our cast was the most professional I ever worked with, not a headache in the bunch.”
+Star Kylie Bunbury, who played Ginny Baker, shared her thoughts on Instagram: “Ginny Baker has profoundly changed my life...
+I wasn’t ready to let go of Ginny, but more than anything I wasn’t ready to let go of my Pitch family.”

+For season 2, Showrunner Kevin Falls planned to begin with Spring Training, where "a lot of personal things happen to players" like injuries, trades, and manager changes.
+Ginny, no longer a rookie, would face the challenge of fighting to "win her job back," with Reilly noting, “We’re not going to make it easy for her, but she’s going to do it.”
+The season would also explore a storyline involving a gay player, which MLB quickly approved through its "department of inclusion."
+Ultimately, the focus would be on Ginny's comeback after her injury, with Reilly stating, "Ginny is very much alone and doesn’t have a lot of allies," setting up her journey of resilience and rebuilding relationships.

 Reception

 Pitch received positive reviews from television critics, with Bunbury's performance receiving praise.
 The editors of TV Guide placed Pitch fourth among the top ten picks for the most anticipated new shows of the 2016–2017 season.
 Its review, from writer Liz Rafferty, stated, "Not since Friday Night Lights have we seen a 'sports' show that managed to deliver week after week, making viewers feel as invested in the characters' personal dramas as we were in the final scores of the games" and added that "Pitch has the potential to pick up that torch."
 She also had high praise for Bunbury, whom she cited as a "breakout star, not to mention her (fictional) character Ginny Baker, the first woman to pitch in the MLB, to be a role model for young female athletes everywhere".

-Based on 27 reviews, the show holds a 93% on Rotten Tomatoes, with Critics Consensus being "A terrific lead performance and well-constructed setup and timely themes make Pitch a home run."
+Based on 55 reviews, the show holds a 93% "Fresh" score on Rotten Tomatoes, with an average rating of 6.9/10.
+The website's critics consensus reads, "A terrific lead performance and well-constructed setup and timely themes make Pitch a home run."
+On Metacritic, which uses a weighted average, the show holds a score of 69/100, based on 27 critics, indicating "generally favorable" reviews.